MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 ### Inventory views with and without variant details

-When the integration is enabled, the inventory views have a variation for organizations that don't use product variants.
-This inventory view removes severals columns and simplifies inventory visibility.
+When the integration is enabled, the inventory views have a version for organizations that don't use product variants.
+This inventory view removes several columns and simplifies inventory visibility.

 For organizations using product variants, there are relevant views that show all of the details of the inventory levels including columns for size, color, style, and configuration.
 If necessary, organizations are able to modify the default views as they can with any table.